What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 • Weight loss.

-• Diarrhea, especially with mucus or blood.
+• Diarrhea, sometimes with mucus or blood.

 • Vomiting.